dmatos/angular-recipes-shopping-list/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Create an app
+ng generate component app-name or ng g c app-name

+## Install and configure bootstrap
+npm install --save bootstrap@3

+On the course is recommended to add the following: include "node_modules/bootstrap/dist/css/bootstrap.min.css" into projects.architect.build.styles[] in angular.json

+But besides the step above, on my projects I also had to add the following line to styles.css
+@import '~bootstrap/dist/css/bootstrap.min.css';

+## Bindable Properties and Events
+The MDN (Mozilla Developer Network) offers nice lists of all properties and events of the element you're interested in.
+Googling for YOUR_ELEMENT properties  or YOUR_ELEMENT events  should yield nice results.